fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 ==================

 This package contains a sample server, a Unity client implementation, and a demo of the usage of the Unity package.
 A pre-built version of this servlet is included in the "Release" tab.
+This document assumes that you are using the pre-built war file.
+For instructions on how to build the war file, see [this document](BuildAndDeploy.md).

 Software Requirements
 ---------------------